yanboishere/Chain.Food/README.md

 Thanks to a waiter at the Fortune Shopping Plaza in Jilin City, Jilin Province for assisting me to record and shoot wasted food material.

+Thanks to LXDAO ETHshanghai 2023 friends in the exchange group have opinions and suggestions on my project.

 # Support us